pdrakeweb/hyperic-mongodb/README.md

 Additionally, all server process (mongod) metrics are also available.

+For the complete list of Metrics available, please see the [HyperForge MongoDB documentation](http://support.hyperic.com/display/hypcomm/MongoDB)

 ### Log File Tracking

 Messages are optionally reported from mongodb.log and can be filtered by